 |Space Telescope Science Institute|

-|ACS Data Handbook 2011|
+|ACS Data Handbook V7.1|

-- raw (raw.fits) files from Generic Conversion.
+- Raw (raw.fits) files from Generic Conversion.

-- calibrated flt.fits images are created for each sub-exposure.
+- Calibrated flt.fits images are created for each sub-exposure.

-2.1.2 Association tables describe and track the relationship or “associations” between data products for an observation(s).
+To obtain intermediate calacs products from the Archive, enter specific extensions (e.g., crj, crj_tmp) in a field titled “File Extensions Requested” near the bottom of the Archive data request Web page.2.1.2 Association TablesAssociation tables describe and track the relationship or “associations” between data products for a set of observations.
 Such relationships include repeated exposures in observations, “CR-SPLIT” observations, and dithered observations.
 ACS association tables can be used to instruct calacs to create different levels of calibration products.
 These tables are particularly useful for keeping track of complex observations, for example, an observation at a specific dither position that may be additionally split into multiple exposures.
 Edited association tables can also be used with calacs to create non-default calibration products (see Example 3 in Section 3.5).

-• a single image from an exposure or sub-exposure is the “atomic unit” of HST data.
+• A single image from an exposure or sub-exposure is the “atomic unit” of HST data.

 • A dataset is a collection of files having a common rootname (first nine characters of the image name).